DAVID J. WILLIS ATTORNEY

 7. the proposed purchaser or lender is a bona fide third party, paying money for or lending money against the property.

-There is nothing in the statute that requires a title company to accept the affidavit provided for in section 52.0012 (the new law) and then go forward with closing and issuance of one or more title policies.
+From the point of view of the judgment debtor, there is a flaw in the process since there is nothing in the statute that requires a title company to accept the affidavit provided for in section 52.0012 (the new law) and then go forward with closing and issuance of one or more title policies.
 In other words, the law is not self-enforcing.
-Title companies, being the conservative institutions that they are, may hesitate or refuse to go along, which can be a disappointment to a seller who has diligently followed the provisions of the lien removal statute.
-A title company determined to avoid potential liability may simply claim that one’s affidavit is unacceptable to them – and not even explain why, which has happened to this author more than once.
+Title companies, being the conservative institutions that they are, may hesitate or refuse to go along, which can be a disappointment to a seller (and his or her attorney) who has diligently followed the provisions of the lien removal statute.
+A title company determined to avoid potential liability may simply claim that one's affidavit is unacceptable to them – and not even explain why, which has happened to this author more than once.
 As in other situations, it may be necessary to shop title companies until one is found that is amenable to this process.

 Note item (4).
 Clients often expect a lawyer to be able to locate their creditors as part of the lien removal process.
-This may not be a reasonable assumption, since lawyers are not usually also private investigators.
+This may not be a reasonable assumption, since lawyers are not usually also investigators.
 Demand letters may be returned labeled "no such address" or the like.
-If an investigator is needed, the client must be prepared to bear that additional expense.
+If an investigator is needed, the client should be prepared to bear that expense.